mountainMath/cancensus/README.md

 list_census_vectors("CA16")
 ```

-There is also an interactive tool that is available at [CensusMapper API call generator](https://censusmapper.ca/api) to visually select regions and variables and generate code for the API call.
+There is also an interactive tool that is available at the [CensusMapper API](https://censusmapper.ca/api) to visually select regions and variables and generate code for the API call.
+Calling `explore_census_vectors(dataset = "CA16")` or `explore_census_regions(dataset = "CA16")` will open a new browser window to this interactive tool, preconfigured for whichever Census dataset is set as an argument.

 ### Getting the data